Editorial Policy

 - We never make unattributed health claims.
 You won’t find “studies show…” without a specific study linked.

 - We never recommend dosages.
-We report what experts have publicly shared about their own protocols — that’s different from telling you what to take.
+We report what experts have publicly shared about their own protocols.
+That’s different from telling you what to take.

 - We never extrapolate beyond what an expert actually said.
 If Dr. Attia discussed using rapamycin in his own protocol, we report that.
 We don’t generalize it into “you should consider rapamycin.”